1. Get the right fertilizer and use it!

 What can you plant successively?
 Just about anything that has fewer days to maturity than we have to the middle of October.
 Summer squash, beans, carrots (I plant them monthly all year long!), beets, radishes, corn, annual herbs like basil, cucumbers, and some melons.

 3. Prune it back

 Some veggies can be reinvigorated by tipping or pruning.
 I generally tip them (literally pinch the growth tips) or cut veggies back by 30% to reinvigorate them.
-I find they respond the best to pruning when done on milder days (like this week!) and make the cut just before a node (the intersection where the leave attaches to a stem) that has a bud growing out of it already.
+I find they respond best to pruning when done on milder days and make the cut just before a node (the intersection where the leaf attaches to a stem) that already has a bud growing out of it.
 Make sure to fertilize when you do this!
-If it is too soon to fertilize then use a good liquid fertilizer (like G&B All Purpose Liquid) as a soil drench or foliar feed (sprayed on the leaves) for an instant pick me up.
+If it is too soon to fertilize, then use a good liquid fertilizer (like MaxSea All Purpose) as a soil drench or foliar feed (sprayed on the leaves) for an instant pick-me-up.

 4. If it is done, rip it out!

 This is hard for gardeners to do.
 We always want plants to live, but when it comes to vegetable gardens, we usually have limited space but need our plants to produce.
 If you have tried all of the above tips and the plants do not respond, then it is time for them to come out to make room for something else.
 If you are not ready to plant right back in, there is no harm in letting the soil rest until the next growing season…Fall is around the corner!